DariuszOstolski/cppassert/README.md

 # What do I do?

+## Getting Started

+To start using CppAssert, you need to compile CppAssert into a library and link your project with it.
+We provide cmake files that can be used to generate files for following tools: Borland Makefiles, MSYS Makefiles, MinGW Makefiles, NMake Makefiles, NMake Makefiles JOM, Ninja, Unix Makefiles, Watcom WMake, Visual Studio 12 2013, Xcode.
+If your build system is not on this list, you can take a look at CMakeLists.txt to learn how CppAssert should be compiled (basically you want to compile src/* with CPP_ASSERT_ROOT/include in the header search path, where CPP_ASSERT_ROOT is the CppAssert root directory).

+Once you are able to compile the CppAssert library, you should create a project or build target for your project.
+Make sure you have CPP_ASSERT_ROOT/include in the header search path so that the compiler can find "cppassert/Assertion.hpp" when compiling your project.
+Set up your project to link with the CppAssert library (for example, in Visual Studio, this is done by adding a dependency on cppassert.vcproj).

+If you still have questions, take a look at how CppAssert tests are built and use them as examples.

 ## Use cmake and make
 If you want to test it all out through the common gtest procedure, first **delete build/** (if present).
 Then...